 GeneCards Summary for IL6 Gene

 IL6 (Interleukin 6) is a Protein Coding gene.
-Diseases associated with IL6 include kaposi sarcoma and intracranial hemorrhage in brain cerebrovascular malformations.
+Diseases associated with IL6 include kaposi sarcoma and rheumatoid arthritis, systemic juvenile.
 Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include receptor binding and growth factor activity.

 UniProtKB/Swiss-Prot for IL6 Gene